marcoseilert/Chat_Pro_Compare/README.md

 ## Usage
 1. Get your API key from [OpenRouter](https://openrouter.ai/keys)
+2. Update Models list
-2. Select models to compare
+3. Select up to 3 models to compare responses
-3. Start chatting!
+4. Start chatting!

 ## Privacy
 - No data is stored permanently